RareHyperIonYT/Time-Preserve/README.md

   # How long (in minutes) the server has to be empty before pausing.
   idleTimeout: 5

-  # If you dislike weather, keep this disabled otherwise it will enable it again on you.
+  # If you dislike weather, you should disable this otherwise it will enable it again on you.
   effectWeather: false
   ```